 There was also support from Izzy; she is 12 years of age and the daughter of Ian O Reilly from Gazegill organics.
 Izzy had been fundraising for the homeless in December, and while supporting one good cause, she also donated food and toiletries to our Veterans.
 We are so grateful to Izzy and very proud of her.

 Thank you to our dedicated volunteers.

-All the volunteers hugely respect and admire our Armed Forces Veterans; these dedicated volunteers visited our Veterans every weekend while delivering the meals, bringing much comfort to veterans living alone.
-It all went according to plan; there were tears shed from the recipients, and I suspect from many of us who delivered them.
+All the volunteers hugely respect and admire our Armed Forces Veterans; these dedicated volunteers visit our Veterans every weekend while delivering the meals, bringing much comfort to veterans living alone.
+It all went according to plan; tears were shed from the recipients, and I suspect many of us who delivered them.

-We made sure that everyone had got what they needed for Christmas, especially those unable to go and get their shopping.
-It was essential to ensure our Veteran’s Community had no worries over Christmas, and they didn’t.
+We ensured that everyone had got what they needed for Christmas, especially those unable to go and get their shopping.
+It was essential to ensure our Veteran Community had no worries over Christmas, and they didn’t.

 We are all humbled by the support we have received.
 To everyone involved in putting hampers together, making sure they were delivered for Xmas and being the generous and kind people they are; we cannot thank everyone enough; we are forever grateful.

-On behalf of fellow directors of the Salford Veterans Breakfast Club and Hub CIC, Claire Marie Street, kind volunteers, family, members of the club, and public members who generously support us throughout the year, thank you.
+On behalf of fellow directors of the Salford Veterans Community Centre CIC, Claire Marie Street, kind volunteers, family, members of the club, and public members who generously support us throughout the year, thank you.